boostscale/velox4j/README.md

 ## Coding Style

-Velox4J's code conform to Java coding style from Google Java format and C++ coding style from Velox.
+Velox4J's code conforms to Java coding style from Google Java format and C++ coding style from Velox.

 You can run the following command to fix all the code style issues during development, including both the C++ code and Java code: